mstksg/inCode/copy/entries/machines-1.md

 *implementation* of AFRP, which may or may not be related to the *semantics*/abstractions of FRP --- in an ideal world we wouldn't even have to worry about implementation and just work on the level of the abstractions.
+Unfortunately, we don't live in an ideal world :(

 (This post will assume a somewhat basic knowledge of Haskell.
 I'll try explaining concepts here and there if I feel that they might not be very